TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 Using the following instructions you will be able to move the files with the use of the qBittorrent API.

+??? summary "Workflow Rules - [CLICK TO EXPAND]"

+    1. Pause torrents older than last x days.
+    1. Run the mover.
+    1. Resume the torrents once the mover is completed.

+!!!
+Danger
+    If you're going to make use of this make sure you're using `Post-Import Category` in your Starr apps [^1] Download clients settings, especially when you're using the Seed Time/Ratio settings in your Indexers settings in the Starr apps.

+    Else it could happen when the torrents get paused that they get removed by the Starr apps before the seeding goal is reached :bangbang:

 ## Needed

 ### The Script